jonathanglasmeyer/bachelor/thesis/src/Main.md

 # Test data { #data }

 The test data I will use for evaluating our approach are from *Open Yale Courses*^[[http://oyc.yale.edu/](http://oyc.yale.edu/)], which is a selection of openly available lectures from Yale University.
-It consists of 42 courses from 25 departments.
+It consists of 42 courses from 25 departments, all in English.
 Each course has about 20-25 sessions that have an average length of 50 minutes.
 Each lecture is provided with good quality audio and video recordings, precise manual transcripts^[The transcripts do not include filler words though as they are optimized for readability.] and lecture material when available.
 Unfortunately only about 20% of the lectures have lecture notes or slides and most materials from the natural and formal science departments (physics, astronomics, mathematics) consist of hand-written notes, making them unsuitable for our approach, as a necessary step is automatically preprocessing digital text, whereas handwritten notes would require manual transcription first^[OCR would probably not be an option in this case as the notes are often in a highly idiosyncratic format.].
-All talks are in English.
+A more promising approach for lectures with these kind of materials would be using textual content from text books recommended for the course -- this however is beyond the scope we have defined for our approach (exclusive, direct usage of textual data present in the material for the specific given lecture).

 The main selection criterion in choosing the talks was topical diversity, the challenge being that the majority of talks with computer-parsable notes was from the humanities.

-I have chosen the following lectures: (Department, Course, Lecture Number - Title, abbreviation)
+The following lectures were chosen: (Department, Course, Lecture Number - Title, abbreviation)

 - *Biomedical Engineering*: Frontiers of Biomedical Engineering, 1 - What is Biomedical Engineering?  (`biomed-eng-1`)